peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec2clamp'></a>
 ### (static) MathUtil.vec2clamp(a, min, max)

-Returns a 2-element vector in which each element of the given 2-element vector is clamped so it's not less than one value or greater than another value.
+Returns a 2-element vector in which each element of the specified 2-element vector is clamped so it's not less than one value or greater than another value.

 #### Parameters